 Additionally, schools with friendly Early Decision policies don’t reduce your award amount based on your status.
 Some schools reduce your award or take you out of the running for merit-based scholarships if you apply using Early Decision.

 With Early Action, you don’t have any agreement to attend the school; you just have an early acceptance, so you have peace of mind.
 You can still wait to accept and compare financial aid packages.

 What Happens if You Break an Early Decision Contract?

-- Your high school may refuse to send transcripts, mid-year and end of year reports with grades to additional schools
+- Your high school may refuse to send transcripts, mid-year and year-end reports with grades to additional schools.

-If you turn down acceptance when you’ve applied for early decision, you should be prepared to take a gap year, since you might not be able to get into other colleges in time for the fall semester.
+If you turn down acceptance when you’ve applied for Early Decision, you should prepare to take a gap year since you might not get into other colleges in time for the fall semester.

-The main exception is if you receive your financial aid package at your early decision school and you end up not being able to afford to attend after all.
+The main exception is if you receive your financial aid package at your Early Decision school and you cannot afford to attend after all.

 Can You Back Out of Early Decision for Financial Reasons?

-Pretty much the only reason that admissions offices will accept is the financial reason.
-Perhaps you were expecting more in financial aid, or you want a better package.
-If you can show that financial issues are causing you to reconsider, you might be able to back out and still apply for and attend other schools.
+If you can show that financial issues are causing you to reconsider, you can back out and still apply for and attend other schools.